You won’t believe how different homemade nacho chips taste from the store bought kind! There’s truly nothing like them.

 - Serve them on the side of Southwestern and Mexican salads

-How long will homemade tortilla chips keep?
+How long will homemade tortilla chips stay fresh?

 Corn tortilla chips will keep at room temperature in a sealed plastic bag or airtight container for several days.
 So go ahead and make extra!